José Imbelloni

-José Imbelloni (1885, Lauria, Italy – 1967, Buenos Aires, Argentina) was an Italian naturalist and anthropologist known for his contributions to South American paleoanthropology.
+Giuseppe "José" Imbelloni (Lauria, 1885 – Buenos Aires, 1967) was an Italian naturalist and anthropologist known for his contributions to South American paleoanthropology.

 Education and career

 Imbelloni initially pursued studies in medicine at the University of Perugia.
 Between 1908 and 1915, he resided in Argentina as a correspondent for an Italian newspaper.
 After returning to Italy, he pursued studies in natural sciences and anthropology at the University of Padua, where he earned his doctorate in Sciences in 1920.

-In 1921, he returned to Argentina, where he secured the position of assistant professor of anthropology at the Faculty of Philosophy and Letters (UBA), marking the beginning of a lifelong association with the institution.
+In 1921, he returned to Argentina, where he secured the position of assistant professor of anthropology at the Faculty of Philosophy and Letters, University of Buenos Aires, marking the beginning of a lifelong association with the institution.
 By 1933, he had become a Full Professor of Anthropology and General Ethnography.
 Later, he held the position of Full Professor of Ancient History at the National University of the Littoral.

 Imbelloni's work focused on the issues of Argentine Paleoethnology, leading to publications such as Habitantes neolíticos del Lake Buenos Aires at the behest of the La Plata Museum.
 He also conducted studies on artificial skull deformations, proposing that various hypotheses could be reconciled through coordination with Anthropology, Ethnography, and Linguistics.

 Honors

-Due to his prestige, Imbelloni was appointed as the Director of the Institute of Anthropology at the Juan B. Ambrosetti Ethnographic Museum by the National Government in 1947.
+Due to his prestige, Imbelloni was appointed as the Director of the Institute of Anthropology at the Juan B. Ambrosetti Museum of Ethnography by the National Government in 1947.
 He was a member of the National Academy of History of Argentina and directed the initial editions of the magazine Runa.

 Imbelloni played a significant role in organizing anthropology studies in Argentina and received numerous awards and honors, including: